PPML/tabby2/inst/md/readmore.md

 *Scenarios*: results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (“Modelled Scenarios”).

-*ICER/ACER*:
+*Incremental Cost Effectiveness Ratios (ICERs)*:

--   **Compare incremental cost effectiveness of scenarios** the costs and benefits of each scenario are compared to the next most beneficial scenario, after dominated strategies have been removed (incremental cost effectiveness ratio, ICER).
+-   **Compare scenarios in order of increasing effectiveness** the costs and benefits of each scenario are compared to the next most beneficial scenario, after dominated strategies have been removed.
 Dominated strategies represent those that have higher costs and lower health benefits than another strategy, or linear combination of other strategies.

--   **Compare all scenarios to the base case** the costs and benefits of each scenario are compared to the base case scenario (average cost effectiveness ratio, ACER).
+-   **Compare  scenarios to the base case** the costs and benefits of each scenario are compared to the base case scenario.

 *Effectiveness Measure*: